 How to clean your humidifier, step by step

 Before you get started, get the supplies you’ll need to clean your humidifier.
-You won’t need any heavy duty tools, just some vinegar, water and a soft-bristle toothbrush.
+You won’t need any heavy duty tools, just a few household items.

-Step 4: Once all the grime is brushed away, you’ll notice that your humidifier still smells of that horrible vinegar.
-To get rid of the smell, thoroughly rinse your base and tank with warm water and then let it air dry.
+Step 6: Rinse the machine thoroughly.
+Once you clean all the grime from the machine, you’ll notice your humidifier still smells vinegary.
+To get rid of the smell, thoroughly rinse your base and tank with warm water (you may have to rinse it multiple times), and then let it air dry completely.

 How often should I clean my humidifier?

-It depends on how often you use it.
-If you need to use your humidifier all day every day, then you should deep clean it once a week.
-If it’s just used at night or sporadically during dry seasons, then clean it at least once a month.
-Be sure to also fill your humidifier with distilled water.
-Distilled water has fewer minerals, which means there’s less grime in your humidifier (it also produces fewer bacteria in the air).
+You wouldn’t drink from a cup without rinsing it first, right?
+Well, the same applies to your humidifier.
+You should rinse your humidifier’s tank out before each use.
+How often should you deep clean your machine?
+That depends on how often you use it.
+If you need to use your humidifier all day, every day, then you should deep clean it once per week.
+If you only use it at night or sporadically during dry seasons, then clean it at least once a month.
+It’s also a good idea to replace your humidifier every three to five years.